 Has your child been seriously injured in an accident in Baltimore, MD due to someone else’s negligence or misconduct?
 Call the compassionate legal team at William G. Kolodner Personal Injury Lawyers for assistance.
 We will help you understand your legal options and what steps you should take to protect your child’s rights.

 If you decide to pursue a claim, our Maryland law firm will serve as an advocate for you and your child by building your claim, negotiating with the insurance company for a fair settlement, or taking your case to court if necessary.
 You will never have out-of-pocket expenses for the legal counsel you need.
 Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner Personal Injury Lawyers.

 Why You Need an Experienced Baltimore Child Injuries Lawyer

 Seeing your child suffer serious injuries is any parent’s worst nightmare.
 As you struggle to help your child through this difficult time, the last thing you should worry about is fighting an insurance company for the fair compensation your child deserves.

-William G. Kolodner P.A. is a family law firm that has fought for injury victims in Baltimore for over three generations.
+William G. Kolodner Personal Injury Lawyers is a family law firm that has fought for injury victims in Baltimore for over three generations.
 We strive to hold responsible parties accountable and secure maximum compensation for our clients.
 We regularly secure high-value settlements and awards for injury victims and their families.

 Common Types of Accidents That Cause Child Injuries in Baltimore